 Wayfinding: Located at the very end of Lake Street in the center of town, Pondering Ponderosas with Purpose sits on a billboard in the parking lot next to public access to Gazebo Lake as one of the Green Box Arts Festival’s 2020 featured art installations.
 The installation will be on view through Labor Day, 2020.

-From the highest mountain to the lowest ocean, technology offers a new view of an ancient world.
-During his Artist in Residence stay in Green Mountain Falls this past February, Oklahoma artist Chad Mount explored concepts involving the marriage of “bleeding-edge” and analog technologies to layer texture, light, and sound across the natural world, using nature and the Colorado Rockies as a canvas.
+From the highest mountain to lowest ocean, technology offers a new view of an ancient world.
+During his Artist in Residence stay, Mount explored concepts involving the marriage of “bleeding-edge” and analog technologies to layer texture, light, and sound across the natural world, using nature and the Colorado Rockies as a canvas.

 In 2013 Mount was featured in Studio Visit Magazine and his unique macro photographic painting process known as Blooming Currents was projection mapped in real-time across a 50' x 20' canvas in a collaborative performance of the Carmina Burana with the Canterbury Choral Society and the OKCPHIL at the OKC Civic Center.
 Mount was one of eight international artists selected to take part in the Arteles Creative Residency, one of the largest and most internationally-recognized residency programs in Scandinavia.
 Mount has been commissioned for a diverse assemblage of projects.
 His work can be seen in collections ranging from The Oklahoma History Center to Toy2R HQ, Hong Kong.